 Would you like to create a digital companion for a book project?
 Do you have collections of research materials collecting dust or physically degrading in your office, or large datasets you’d like to develop into maps or visualizations to accompany your written scholarship?
-Would you like your students to actively engage with Special Collections & Archives materials or your own research materials?
-Are you interested in engaging directly with new communities through crowdsourcing and public scholarship?
+Would you like your students to actively engage with primary research materials?
+Are you interested in engaging directly with new communities through crowdsourcing and open public scholarship?

-- Ariella R. Rotramel, Assistant Professor of Gender, Sexuality, and Intersectionality Studies
+- Ariella R. Rotramel, Associate Professor of Gender, Sexuality, and Intersectionality Studies

 - Benjamin Beranek, Visiting Assistant Professor of Economics